We can offer help to prevent and relieve homelessness.

 You will have to claim Housing Benefit and pay a contribution towards the cost of your stay.

-If you find yourself homeless because of an emergency situation, outside of office hours call Derbyshire County Council for advice and assistance.
-They will pass you through to the out of hours service if they cannot help you directly.
+If you find yourself homeless because of an emergency situation, outside of office hours call the P3 Charity on 0808 169 2333 for advice and assistance.

 Getting help and finding out more